Joe Budd WMA

 - Hunting with centerfire rifles is prohibited.

-Legal to Hunt - Deer with at least 1 antler with 3 or more points (each point 1-inch in length or more), antlerless deer (which includes does and bucks with antlers less than 1 inch in length, but not spotted fawn) during the first three 3-day hunts only, wild hog, turkey of either sex, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria bobcat, otter and migratory birds in season.
+Legal to Hunt - Deer with at least 1 antler with 3 or more points (each point 1-inch in length or more), antlerless deer by antlerless deer permit only (includes does and bucks with antlers less than 5 inches in length, but not spotted fawn), wild hog, turkey of either sex, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria bobcat, otter and migratory birds in season.

 Regulations Unique to Archery Season -